shivangshukla7020/VoxForm/readme.md

 ## Applications
 1. Selective data collection (including both audio and corresponding text) for data science and AI developent.
 2. A form filling software that is effective for visually impaired people or those with special needs.
+3. A multimedia form with both audio and text input can be utilised for security and verification needs.

 ## Installation